alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ## Introduction

-GNNs mostly used for supervised learning.
-Underutilised in RL.
-Advantages over traditional networks.
-Here are some examples of how to use it, and some avenues for exploration
+Graph Neural Networks (GNNs) have gained significant attention in recent years due to their ability to model relational data and capture complex interactions between entities.
+To date, most applications of GNNs have been in paradigms such as supervised and unsupervised learning, used for tasks such as node classification, link prediction, and graph classification.

+Deep reinforcement learning (RL) has also been an area of active research, with many successful applications in games, robotics, and control tasks.
+However, the potential of GNNs in RL remains relatively underexplored.
+Compared to traditional deep learning architectures such as convolutional neural networks (CNNs) and multi-layer perceptrons (MLPs), GNNs offer several advantages that enable novel capabilities in RL settings when used as a policy or value function approximator.
+These include out-of-distribution (OOD) size generalisation, permutation invariance, and the ability to handle variable action spaces.
+These properties have great value in applications such as multi-agent systems, navigation, combinatorial optimisation, and resource allocation.

-- hypothesise that lack of uptake is due to unclear design patterns for integrating GNNs into RL frameworks, plus lack of implementation support in popular RL libraries.
+We hypothesise that the lack of uptake of GNNs in RL is due to unclear design patterns for integrating GNNs into RL frameworks, as well as a lack of implementation support in popular RL libraries.
-- Advantages
-  - permutation invariance
-  - ood size generalisation
-  - variable action space
+Thus, in this blog post, we aim to provide a comprehensive overview of GNNs in RL, focusing on the practical design aspects of using GNNs as policy or value function approximators.

 ## Preliminaries